 When it comes time for the narrator to give his speech, the white men all laugh and ignore him as he quotes, verbatim, large sections of Booker T. Washington’s Atlanta Exposition Address.
 Amid the amused, drunken requests that he repeat the phrase “social responsibility,” the narrator accidentally says “social equality.”
 The white men angrily demand that he explain himself.
 He responds that he made a mistake, and finishes his speech to uproarious applause.
 The men award him a calfskin briefcase and instruct him to cherish it, telling him that one day its contents will help determine the fate of his people.
 Inside, to his utter joy, the narrator finds a scholarship to the state college for black youth.
 His happiness doesn’t diminish when he later discovers that the gold coins from the electrified rug are actually worthless brass tokens.

 That night, the narrator has a dream of going to a circus with his grandfather, who refuses to laugh at the clowns.
 His grandfather instructs him to open the briefcase.
 Inside the narrator finds an official envelope with a state seal.
 He opens it only to find another envelope, itself containing another envelope.
-The last one contains an engraved document reading: “To Whom It May Concern . . .
-Keep This Nigger-Boy Running.”
+The last one contains an engraved document with a crude command to keep the narrator running.
 The narrator wakes with his grandfather’s laughter ringing in his ears.

 The narrator’s grandfather introduces a further element of moral and emotional ambiguity to the novel, contributing to the mode of questioning that dominates it.
 While the grandfather confesses that he deems himself a traitor for his policy of meekness in the face of the South’s enduring racist structure, the reader never learns whom the grandfather feels he has betrayed: himself, his family, his ancestors, future generations, or perhaps his race as a whole.
 While this moral ambiguity arises from the grandfather’s refusal to elaborate, another ambiguity arises out of his direct instructions.
 For in the interest of his family’s self-protection, he advises them to maintain two identities: on the outside they should embody the stereotypical good slaves, behaving just as their former masters wish; on the inside, however, they should retain their bitterness and resentment against this imposed false identity.
 By following this model, the grandfather’s descendants can refuse internally to accept second-class status, protect their own self-respect, and avoid betraying themselves or each other.